 Samantha Hernandez, another member of EWA Diversity & Inclusion Task Force, noted that the guide

 gives reporters and editors qauick access to information dealing with bias, race, culture and a number of other important topics.
 The guide gives reporters the additional tools to better understand and cover their communities as a whole, said Hernandez, a freelance journalist and – Spencer Education Fellow.

 For most of us, our newsrooms are not as diverse as the communities we serve, said Lynn Walsh, assistant director of the Trusting News project.

 This means we don’t always have someone who can help explain and provide insight into individual cultures and races.
 While this guide cannot replace a real human’s experience, it’s a resource that can help your reporting be more fair, responsible and respectful of the diverse voices in your community.

 This guide is not the answer.
 But it is a start.
 Many education reporters, we know, are well along this path.
 The Education Writers Association hopes this guide helps everyone, wherever you are on this national journey.

 EWA’s work to advance diversity and inclusion on the education beat has been made possible in part by a grant from the Walton Family Foundation.
 EWA retains sole editorial control over its programming and content.

 Care to Learn More?

-GET THE BOOKS—Check out the MSU Bias Busters “author page” on Amazon to see an array of the group’s many books on cultural competence.
+author page on Amazon to see an array of the group’s many books on cultural competence.
 It’s convenient to order these books either in paperback or eBook editions, which are delivered immediately to your preferred reading device.

-GET REGULAR UPDATES—The MSU Bias Busters team also posts regular online columns, which excerpt wisdom from the many resource books—connected with timely news events.
+The MSU Bias Busters team also posts regular online columns, which excerpt wisdom from the many resource books—connected with timely news events.